 - own or have access to a scanner and copier

 - are confident that you have the patience to deal with details.

-NOTE: If it's not too late for you, plan ahead.
-The process can be much easier for military members who are still serving,.
+NOTE: If you are a servicemember, plan ahead.
+The process can be much easier for military members who are still serving.
 Once you file a VA claim, your Service Medical Record is sent to the VA by your branch of service.
 Thus, if a soldier visits medical for claimable injuries and builds a sound medical history of the injury while still in service, the process could simply involve filing a claim, going through a VA medical examination (if necessary), and waiting to hear back about your disability rating.
 Your military records become your VA evidence.
 Therefore, through good prior planning, veterans can avoid much of the headache involved in the claim process.